• Skip to primary navigation

 2. Stir ingredients together until evenly combined.

-3. Optional step: if you want the sauce to have a thinner consistency, stir in 1 tablespoon of water at a time until desired consistency is reached.
+3. Optional step: if you want to thin out the dip to use it as a sauce or dressing, stir in 1 tablespoon of water at a time until the desired consistency is reached.

-4. Optional step: if you want to make the sauce more creamy, stir in 1 - 2 tablespoons of mayonnaise.
+4. Optional step: if you want to make the dip (or sauce/dressing) even more creamy, stir in 1 - 2 tablespoons of mayonnaise.

-5. Taste the sauce and stir in additional kosher salt, black pepper, or lemon juice if needed.
-Serve the sauce immediately, or, for more intense dill flavor, cover and store in the fridge for several hours or overnight before serving.
+5. Taste the dip and stir in additional kosher salt, black pepper, or lemon juice if needed.
+Serve the dip immediately, or, for more intense dill flavor, cover and store in the fridge for several hours or overnight before serving.

 Notes

-The sauce will keep in the fridge for 3 - 4 days tightly covered; freezing the sauce is not recommended.
+The dip will keep in the fridge for 3 - 4 days tightly covered; freezing is not recommended.

 I prefer fresh dill for this recipe, but if you don't have fresh dill you can substitute 1 tablespoon dried dill for the fresh dill.
-If using dried dill, keep the sauce in the fridge for several hours or overnight to give the dill time to reconstitute and better permeate the sauce.
+If using dried dill, keep the dip in the fridge for several hours or overnight to give the dill time to reconstitute and better permeate the dip.

 Did you make this recipe?